GET MORE MONEY: 3 Things You Need to Know about the Acuity Claim Process

 Acuity Insurance claims its employees, workplace culture and community involvement make it different.
 But one thing every insurance company has in common is making money—something Acuity is clearly very good at.

 Warshafsky Law has a unique understanding of how insurance companies operate—and how insurers can hurt injured victims.
-Our legal team is made up of experienced negotiators including former insurance industry attorneys.
+Our legal team is made up of experienced Milwaukee auto accident lawyers including former insurance industry attorneys.
 When a claims adjuster says they’ll take care of you, proceed with caution.

 How to Deal with Acuity Insurance Claims Adjusters when Reporting a Claim